edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 03.md

 ![14](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2014.png?raw=true)

 **_merge001_** is a single node sketch that can point in any direction in 3D space, where the position and xy of the tangent are located in **_Anchor - xy001_**, and the z component of the tangent is controlled by **_zx001_**.
 There are many other ways to structure the sketches to get the same result.
-We could use horizontal and vertical dimensions in the sketches insted of angles. this particular method controls the _length_ of the **_merge001_** node directly.
+We could use horizontal and vertical dimensions in the sketches insted of angles. this particular method controls the _length_ of the **_merge001_** node as projected on the xy plane.

 ![15](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2015.png?raw=true)